Peltigera wulingensis: Description

 Another Chinese species, Peltigera shennongjiana, is somewhat similar in appearance.
 It can be distinguished from P. wulingensis by the lack of scabrosity in its upper surface, the presence of pruina on the thallus, and its long and bushy rhizines.

+Habitat and distribution

+Originally described from specimens found in northern China, Peltigera wulingensis has since been recorded in Canada (Ontario and Quebec), three locations in Norway, and the Krasnoyarsk Krai region of Russia.